-About :#36 - 500 francs Pointe à Pitre Type 1946
+About #36 - 500 francs Pointe à Pitre Type 1946

 Bank of Guadeloupe.
 No date (1946).
 Issued note in 1946.
 Work of Clément Serveau.
 Dimensions: 180 x 96 mm.
 Watermark with a woman's head wearing a Phrygian cap.
 Front and back: multicolored printing.
 Front: The word "GUADELOUPE" repeated four times and the value "500" are printed in dark blue.
 Numbering and signature printed in black.
 On the right, a Martinican woman and a Guadeloupian woman pose in front of the port of Point-à-Pitre.
 One signature: The Director General: A. Postel-Vinay.
 Back: ox carts carrying sugar cane.
 At the bottom, article 139 of the Penal Code is printed in a yellow cartridge.
 Specimen of the issued note signed and numbered O.00 - 00000 with "SPECIMEN" diagonally perforated in the center of the note and sometimes four vertical wet black stamps at the four corners of the note.
 Number range of issued notes: 4,000,001 to 5,600,000 and 16,700,000 to 16,900,000.
 The photo note also illustrates the Dr. Kolsky's book: "The D.O.M.-T.O.M Banknotes", published in 2006, 280 pages.

-2 variants#36 - 500 francs Pointe à Pitre Type 1946
+20 Sales archives of #36 - 500 francs Pointe à Pitre Type 1946